Skip to content

 • Calibration data: Empirical score distribution (p25/p75 thresholds) from the training corpus

-• Exemplar blobs: Selected high-quality code samples for NCD comparison
+• Exemplar refs: Compressed code content from selected high-quality samples, used for NCD comparison

-• Metadata: Language, corpus class, training date, vector count
+• Metadata: Language, corpus class, training date, file count